aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Animations/animstate.md

 |31|Dig|
 |32|DigMove|

 The enum name here is important: to define a predefined animations on a given controller, the clip MUST be named by the enum's name, NOT the value.
-The animstate will hold the value, but it won't load a clip named AS the value, it will load one named as the name of the enum value.
+The animstate will hold the value, but it won't load a clip named AS the value, it will load one named as the NAME of the enum value.

 Because this is enforced by anything that attempts to set the animation, it can be safely assumed that those CAN exists, but they don't all have to.
 It's more a guarantee by the game that any animstate of 0 corresponds to "Idle" for example.